MicrosoftDocs/entra-docs/docs/id-governance/custom-entitlement-report-with-adx-and-entra-id.md

  1. Azure Data Explorer will automatically detect the schema and provide a preview in the **Inspect** tab.
 Click **Finish** to create the table and import the data from that file.
  1. Repeat each of the preceding steps for each of the JSON files that you generated in the first section.

-## Step 4: Use Azure Data Explorer to build custom reports
+## 4: Use Azure Data Explorer to build custom reports

 With the data now available in Azure Data Explorer, you're ready to begin creating customized reports based on your business requirements.

+Azure Data Explorer is a powerful data analysis tool that is highly scalable and flexible providing an ideal environment for generating customized user access reports.
+Azure Data Explorer uses the Kusto Query Language (KQL).

 The following queries provide examples of common reports, but you can customize these reports to suit your needs and create additional reports.

 ### Example 1: Generate app role assignments for direct and group assignments for a specific snapshot date